fundin/fundin/doc/masternode-budget.md

 ------------------------

 The following new RPC commands are supported:
-- mnbudget "command"... ( "passfdnase" )
+- mnbudget "command"... ( "passphrase" )
  * prepare            - Prepare proposal for network by signing and creating tx
  * submit             - Submit proposal for network
  * vote-many          - Vote on a Fundin initiative